Fed Holds First-Ever Press Conference

 It was a historic day at the Federal Reserve.
 Fed Chairman Ben Bernanke walked into a conference room at the central bank to hold the first of what will be regular press conferences.

-Mr. BEN BERNANKE (Chairman, Federal Reserve): Good afternoon.
+BEN BERNANKE: Good afternoon.
 Welcome.
 In my opening remarks I'd like to briefly first review today's policy decision.

 NORRIS: With that, Bernanke began a statement which was followed by a Q&A. And while Bernanke may not have made a lot of news, the fact that a Fed chairman was taking questions from reporters right after a Fed meeting was news in itself.